-trees had some level of infestation.
-This represents a 27% increase in the number urban properties with infested trees.
-Most of these increases were not in urban buffer zone within 200 m of commercial orchards.
 The program does not release sterile insects in backyards, instead we recommend homeowners hire professionals to spray or to pick off the infested fruit by hand.
-This increase indicates that the weather conditions this season were conducive for codling moth population growth.

 Keeping infestations out of backyard trees allows all members of the community to benefit from reduced pesticide usage in the region.